endor/siili/README.md

 ## TODO

+* Allow users to first confirm their move before actually submitting it || maybe see stone when hovering the field.
 * Fix my games / joining a new game.
 * Calculate user's rank.
 * Repair acceptance tests (something wrong with culerity?).